How to use DevOps metrics to improve your Salesforce releases

 With the Deployment Frequency metric, you can better understand whether your team is managing to release more often.
 This metric will be high if your team is releasing daily, but more than once a week is still good.
 A high Deployment Frequency is a good sign you’re on the right track of releasing smaller deployments but more frequently, a key aim within DevOps.
 Weekly or fortnightly deployments are very typical, and any less frequently than that would be considered poor performance.
 If your team falls into the latter, you’re not alone — our 2022 report showed that only 10% of teams release at least once a day, so very few have reached an elite level of performance.

 The next step in this scenario would be to understand why it’s low.
 Are your deployments so slow and painful that they’re put off?
-If so, the team should invest in a smart deployment solution like Gearset.
+If so, the team should invest in a smart metadata deployment solution like Gearset.
 Following that is a cultural change: releasing more often means releasing less at a time, which makes it easier to troubleshoot any issues that crop up.
 Understanding that can motivate a team to up their release cadence.
-As we discovered in our State of Salesforce DevOps Report 2022, the skyrocketing adoption of DevOps in the Salesforce ecosystem over the last few years has been triggered by the pressing need to meet the workload of an increasingly sophisticated Salesforce.
+As we know from our State of Salesforce DevOps Report each year, the skyrocketing adoption of DevOps in the Salesforce ecosystem over the last few years has been triggered by the pressing need to meet the workload of an increasingly sophisticated Salesforce.
 This is because DevOps, simply speaking, offers a better approach to release management.

 Lead Time for Changes